-The other information comprises the information included in the Chief Constable Statement of Accounts set out on pages 1 to 12, other than the financial statements and our auditor's report thereon.
-The Chief Financial Officer and Section 151 Officer is responsible for the other information.
+The other information comprises the information included in the Chief Constable Statement of Accounts 2018/19 on pages 1 to 13, other than the financial statements and our auditor's report thereon.
+The Chief Financial Officer and s.151 is responsible for the other information.